Oceania·Australia·Updated May 3, 2026

 What scams target tourists in Cairns?

-The most frequently reported tourist scams in Cairns are Dive Certification Scam, Reef Tour Hidden Fees, Great Barrier Reef Trip Misrepresentation, with 1 classified as high severity.
+The most frequently reported tourist scams in Cairns are Dive Certification Scam, Reef Tour Hidden Fees, Timeshare Pitch Disguised as Free Tour, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Melbourne.
+Similar patterns are also documented in Nadi and Sydney.

 Are taxis safe in Cairns?